brendan-mccaffrey/hello-solana/README.md

 lol my string interpolation wasn't correct
 ![Image of Logs](./assets/devnet-log-confirmation.png)

+### Update

+Okay I think I've gotten all the value I needed from this - going to move on to a hello world anchor project, and then do a more complex rust/anchor project afterwards.

 # Hello world on Solana

 This project demonstrates how to use the [Solana Javascript